 As a Canadian investing in a Canadian REIT with U.S. assets, am I considered to own foreign real estate?

 No, you do not directly own any foreign real estate.
 This means that you have no U.S. tax filing requirement.

 How is RISE management aligned with their investors?

 RISE investors will receive the first 8 percent pretax return every calendar year before management can qualify for a 20 percent performance bonus on the excess returns, which is paid to them as carried interest.
-Currently, management has $50M invested in the fund.
+Currently, management has over $45M invested in the fund.

 What is the minimum purchase amount?

 Investors must subscribe for a minimum of 100 units.